jetale/postings_parser/README.md

 ## Questions -
 - Best way to string compare, find in string.
 Is regex better? at what load should you switch from "s" in string to regex
 - To declare a variable or not

+## Notes -
+- If you want to print directory structure use this command.
+This samples command ignores env and lib directory - `tree -I 'env|lib'`